gbv/daia/daia.md

 [items]: #items
 [item]: #items

-An **item** is a JSON object with one REQUIRED and eight OPTIONAL fields:
+An **item** is a JSON object with nine OPTIONAL fields:

 name        type                            description
 ----------- ---------------------- -------- ---------------------------------------------------------------
-id          URI                    REQUIRED globally unique identifier of the item href        URL                    OPTIONAL web page about the item part        string                 OPTIONAL whether and how the item is partial label       string                 OPTIONAL call number or similar item label for finding or identification
+id          URI                    OPTIONAL globally unique identifier of the item href        URL                    OPTIONAL web page about the item part        string                 OPTIONAL whether and how the item is partial label       string                 OPTIONAL call number or similar item label for finding or identification